Oxalyl chloride: Reactions

-In this, it is quite different from other acyl chlorides which hydrolyze with formation of hydrogen chloride and the original carboxylic acid.
+Other acyl chlorides hydrolyze with formation of hydrogen chloride and the original carboxylic acid.

 Applications in organic synthesis

 Oxidation of alcohols

-The solution comprising DMSO and oxalyl chloride, followed by quenching with triethylamine converts alcohols to the corresponding aldehydes and ketones via the process known as the Swern oxidation.
+Addition of a primary or secondary alcohol to a solution of oxalyl chloride in DMSO, followed by quenching with an organic base such as triethylamine converts alcohols to the corresponding aldehydes and ketones via the process known as the Swern oxidation.

 Synthesis of acyl chlorides

 Oxalyl chloride is mainly used together with a N,N-dimethylformamide catalyst in organic synthesis for the preparation of acyl chlorides from the corresponding carboxylic acids.
 Like thionyl chloride, the reagent degrades into volatile side products in this application, which simplifies workup.
-One of the minor byproducts from the N,N-dimethylformamide catalyzed reaction is a potent carcinogen, stemming from the N,N-dimethylformamide decomposition.
+One of the minor byproducts from the N,N-dimethylformamide catalyzed reaction, dimethylcarbamoyl chloride, is a potent carcinogen, stemming from the N,N-dimethylformamide decomposition.
 Relative to thionyl chloride, oxalyl chloride tends to be a milder, more selective reagent.
 It is also more expensive than thionyl chloride so it tends to be used on a smaller scale.